 Nowadays, the Birth of Venus is cherished in the Uffizi Gallery.

-The Birth of Venus is one of the most beautiful paintings ever executed by the Florentine painter Sandro Botticelli.
+The Birth of Venus is one of the most beautiful paintings ever executed during the Renaissance.
 It is tempera on canvas (172x278cm), and was painted in 1483-1485.
 The classical goddess Venus emerges from the water on a shell, blown towards shore by the Zephyrs, who is being embraced by Chloris, the nymph representing the physical act of love.

 The scene is set on the island of Cyprus.
 Venus is joined by one of the Horae, goddesses of the seasons, who hands her a flowered cloak.
 Here, love is an energy force that vivifies, like the energy force behind nature.
 The composition is harmonious and delicate, and the lines are elegant.
 The colours are light and pure, and the forms are precise and refined.
 The nudity of Venus is the exaltation of beauty idealized in its most classical form, and it is also symbolic of the purity of the soul.
 The vital blow coming from the two lovers, Zephyrs and Chloris, and the nymph on the other side of Venus symbolize these ideals and create a triangle, with Venus in the middle as mediator, thus creating balance in the entire scene.

 In those years, the esthetics of Neo-Platonism attempted to reconcile Man’s moral and spiritual qualities with physical beauty.
 In order to achieve this, all of the elements in the painting are autonomous, and Botticelli exasperates the plasticity of the figures, and expresses a great sense of movement, not by the figures themselves (which are not moving at all) but by the curved lines of the painting.